Herosoumen/throttleproject/README.md

 # Throttle Project

-To serve all user details through one endpoint(API)
+To serve all user details through one endpoint(API).
+If you want to populate the database with dummy data then run python populate.py.To check database query and response time use querydebugger,which is in utils.py file

 ## Installation

 #### For psycopg2:

-* sudo apt-get install python3-setuptools
+* sudo apt install postgresql postgresql-contrib

 #### Install requirements